 Red alder is found all along the coast of B.C. and is the most plentiful hardwood in the region.
 It does not tolerate shade well and occupies a site quickly after a disturbance.
 Red alder grows rapidly in even-aged pure stands, often shading out conifers such as Douglas-fir.
 It is found on sites rich with nutrients, including floodplains and streambanks.

-Red alder is a medium-sized broadleaf tree that grows up to 24 metres.
+Red alder is a medium-sized, broadleaf tree that grows up to 24 metres tall.
 In the forest, it develops a slightly tapered trunk extending up to a narrow, rounded crown.
 In the open, its crown starts near the ground, giving it a broad cone shape.

 The oval-shaped leaves have pointed tips and coarsely toothed edges that tend to curl under.
 Hair-covered veins form a ladder-like pattern on the leaf.
-The leaves are bright green on top and greenish underneath and stay green under they drop off.
-The bark is thin and is greenish on young trees and turns grey to whitish with age.
-The inner bark and fresh wounds tend to turn deep reddish-orange when exposed to air.
-Red alder matures at about 60 years, and rarely lives past 100 years.
+The leaves are bright green on top and greenish underneath, staying green until they drop off.
+The bark is thin and greenish on young trees but turns grey to whitish with age.
+The inner bark and fresh wounds tend to turn a deep reddish-orange when exposed to air.
+Red alder matures at about 60 years, and it rarely lives past 100 years.

 Did you know?